 system knows it: It's the immune system's job to be on the lookout for infection.

 After figuring out that something is wrong, it sends in the troops (otherwise known

-whatever's causing the infection.
-Some of these white blood cells will end up in pus,
+causing the infection.
+Some of these white blood cells will end up in pus, which also

 The body considers pus garbage and will try to get rid of it.
 But when pus collects